 The next generation of social media is visual social media marketing, with the growth of purely visual social networks such as Instagram, Pinterest, Snapchat, and Periscope.
 Very few companies are leveraging the immense potential that visual marketing have for them because traditional social media dashboards offer you little help.
 Fortunately a new generation of social tools purely focused on visual marketing have emerged that can help generate ROI– visually.
 Some of these visually-focused social media tools include CandidIO, Canva, Curalate, MavSocial, PicMonkey, Piqora, PostCreator, Tailwind, and Visme.

 7. Influencer Marketing

 Influencer marketing is recognized as a powerful way to tap into communities and extend the reach of brands through help of those with powerful social media presences.
 Social media tools can help as part of the process of identifying, engaging, recruiting, and analyzing the ROI of your influencer marketing program.
 Some providers of social media tools and platforms that can help with your influencer marketing include BuzzSumo, GroupHigh, Grytics, Influential, inkybee, insightpool, instaBRAND, Izea, Keyhole, Klout, Little Bird, Onalytica, TapInfuence, Terakeet, Traackr, and Zoomph.

 8. Social Selling

 Multiple data points already suggest that sales people that use social media as part of their sales process outperform those that don’t.
 There are a wide range of solutions that can help B2B salespeople become better at Social Selling, including using solutions from companies such as Contactually, HubSpot, InsideView, insightpool.
-KiteDesk, LinkedIn, Nimble, PeopleLinx, Pipeliner, reachable, relevante.me, rFactr, Socedo, and Triggerfox.
+KiteDesk, LinkedIn, Nimble, PeopleLinx, Pipeliner, reachable, relevante.me, rFactr, and Socedo.

 9. Social Customer Service